- 1 Article Summary: Moving to Dubai from UK

 Many UK expats adapt by planning outdoor sports, beach visits and social events in winter, while focusing on indoor entertainment and travel during the summer months.

-Safety and Crime Rates in Dubai
+Safety and Crime Rates in Dubai for UK Nationals

 Safety in UAE is one of the key reasons UK nationals choose to relocate.
 The crime rate in Dubai is among the lowest in the world, thanks to strict law enforcement, advanced security infrastructure and strong community awareness.